DTU-Space-Electronics-Mechanics-group/dtu-space-interview-homework/README.md

 # The homework

-Once you have forked the repository and gotten everything to work as described **we want the following sections of the readme to be completed with design details you can derive from studying the code and the environments structure.**
+Once you have created a new repository and gotten everything to work as described **we want the following sections of the readme to be completed with design details you can derive from studying the code and the environments structure.**

 # BLOCK DIAGRAM OF THE CODE DEPENDENCIES